techbabette/libraryBackend/README.md

 ### CI/CD

-Every release is followed by a redeployment to production
+Every release is followed by a redeployment to a production hetzner server

 ### JWT Authentication